CodeJoyEducation/microbit-servo-python/README.md

 _____

 ## Important notes:
-* This library is in beta bending some user feedback.
+* This library is in beta pending some user feedback.

 * Power should be supplied from a different source than the micro:bit directly as most servos work best with at least 4.5V.